galezon/DSNLI-Project/README.md

 # DSNLI-Project
 Project for Data Science and Non-life insurance class by Dr. Antonio, where I follow [1].
-Ultimately I chose to do GLM+GAM and one of the trees.
+Ultimately I chose to do GLM+GAM and random forest.

 Throughout this project there are several notebooks, each represents a task that I had to do to complete the project.
 In each task-related subfolders, there is a file called *main* where I completed the task.
 You should read the *main* notebooks of each task-related subfolder in this order:
   * data_exploration
   * gam_binning
+  * glm
-  * GLM
+  * random_trees

 References: